glodov/csv-validator/README.md

 			return $result;
 		}

-		// just for fun, we cannot be here never return true;
+		// just for fun, we can never be here if all IF-ELSE are correct above. return true;
 	}